Semiclassical model of magnons in double-layered antiferromagnets

-\textit{Appendix B: Equations of motion for the spin chain of RT type}---We consider the dynamics of the RT model in Fig.~\ref{fig:struct}(b).
-In distinction to Eq.~\eqref{eq:torque} for simple LC, the torque acting on spins in RT includes two more terms due to larger number of NN spins.
+We consider the dynamics of the RT model in Fig.~\ref{fig:struct}(b).
+In distinction to Eq.~\eqref{eq:torque_ladder} for the simple LC, the torque acting on spins in RT includes two more terms due to a larger number of NN spins.
 There are again four equations of spin motion in local ladder operators

 where $\Delta J = J_1 - J_2 - 2J_3$ and the same solutions for $u_n$ with Eq.~\eqref{eq:travel_wave}.
 The magnon dispersion relation is obtained by solving